 LAUNCESTON – CRADLE MOUNTAIN

-This morning, enjoy a city introduction to Launceston and visit the stunning Cataract Gorge, where the South Esk river forces its way through sheer granite rocks before your journey to UNESCO Word Heritage-listed Cradle Mountain National Park continues.
+This morning, enjoy a city introduction to Launceston and visit the stunning Cataract Gorge, where the South Esk river forces its way through sheer granite rocks.
+Then visit the Tasmanian Arboretum near Devonport.
+You may have a chance to spot the elusive platypus and up to 80 bird species.
+The journey continues to UNESCO Word Heritage-listed Cradle Mountain National Park continues.
 En route, stop in Sheffield to see the famous murals.
 Travel through lush rolling farm pasture before reaching the alpine bush of the Cradle Valley.
-In the later afternoon be taken to a local Tasmanian Devil sanctuary where you have the opportunity to get close to some of our local animals on a joy encounter tour and even hold a joey (baby wombat or baby devil)
+If time permits, we will get into the National Park this afternoon for a good chance to spot some Wombats at Ronny Creek.

 Meals: Breakfast